Department: Center for Culture, Equity, and Empowerment

 Experience working with a diverse body of students, staff, and faculty.

-Two or more years of experience with undocumented student initiatives and programs;
+Two or more years of experience with Diversity, Equity, Justice and Inclusion initiatives and programs;

 Understanding of and experience applying student development theories and/or student leadership development;

 Experience with assessment, including knowledge of the assessment cycle and development and evaluation of outcomes.